magento/knowledge-base/src/help-center-guide/help-center/magento-help-center-user-guide.md

 To be able to use shared access account to submit support tickets, you need to perform the following (this needs to be done only once):

-1. After receiving [shared access](https://support.magento.com/hc/en-us/articles/360052444712#who-can-provide-shared-access), log in to your [Magento account on the magento.com website](https://account.magento.com/).
+1. After receiving [shared access](https://support.magento.com/hc/en-us/articles/360052444712#who-can-provide-shared-access), log in to your [Magento Account on the magento.com website](https://account.magento.com/).
 1. In the **Switch Accounts** drop-down field in top-right corner, select the shared access account.
 1. Click on the **Support** tab in the left panel.
 Doing this will ensure that the Adobe Commerce Help Center is configured properly via the SSO call from Magento.com to Adobe Commerce Help Center.